samuelludwig/c-notes-and-excercises/notes_on_pointers_and_strings.md

 - the next step is understanding how to create an array of strings

-- an array of strings can be made in one of two ways, by creating a multidimensional array, or by creating an array of pointers, each one pointing to a different chararray
+- an array of strings can be made in one of two ways, either by creating a multidimensional array, or by creating an array of pointers, each one pointing to a different chararray

 - in the interest of staying on topic, we will focus on the latter option